kaiser-rpg/KaiserRPG.github.io/_includes/intention/conjure-control.md

 #### Conjure Intention: Control

-When you wish to control a creature, you must have started a ritual devoted to it.
+Controlling a creature requires you to use a totem as part of a ritual.
+This totem can take many different forms but represents some form of knowledge or connection.
+It is possible to control a creature with a totem not affiliated with it, but you suffer a -5 penalty.
+Without any totem, it is completely impossible.

 The Game Master will take the level of the creature being controlled and consult the Conjuring Table to determined the Difficulty of the Skill Check and how much mana you must expend.
 The Skill Check is made before the mana is spent.
 Mana spent on controlling does not need to be accumulated since it is removed directly from your Mana Pool.
 The Game Master can keep the level of the creature hidden until the Skill Check is made.